subsquid/docs/docs/tutorials/create-a-simple-squid.md

     --out crustVersions.json
 ```

-The output is visible in the `crustVersions.json` file, and although the `metadata` field is intelligible, it's worth noting that (at the time of creating of this tutorial) there are 13 different `versions`, meaning the Runtime has changed 13 times.
+In this example, the output can be viewed in the `crustVersions.json` file.
+Although the `metadata` field is intelligible, it is worth noting that, at the time of this tutorial's creation, there exist 13 different `versions`.
+This means that the Runtime has changed 13 times.

-It remains to be seen if this had any impacts on the definitions of the Events we are interested in.
+It remains to be seen if this has had any impact on the definitions of the Events we are interested in.

 ### Types bundle

-One peculiar thing about the Crust chain and this example is that, at the moment of writing of this guide, its types have not been integrated into Squid's library.

-This gives us a good opportunity to follow [this mini-guide](/faq/where-do-i-get-a-type-bundle-for-my-chain) and create an example, extracting a types bundle from crust's own library, to Subsquid required format.
+The types of Crust's blockchain have not yet been integrated into Squid's library.
+For the new SquidDev, this offers a great opportunity to follow [this mini-guide](/faq/where-do-i-get-a-type-bundle-for-my-chain).
+In that tutorial, you will learn how to create extract the types bundle from Crust's own library and create an example project in Subsquid's required format.

 :::info
-**Update**: the "crust" types bundle has been added to the list of built-ins, but for learning purposes, it's still useful to see how to create and use a types bundle JSON file.
+**Update**: the "Crust" types bundle has now been added to Subsquid's list of built-ins.
+However, it may still be worthwhile to learn how to create create and utilize a types bundle JSON file when building with Subsquid.
 :::

 <details>

-<summary>Here is the end result, copy it and paste it into a file named `crustTypesBundle.json`</summary>
+<summary>Here is the end result.
+Copy it and paste it into a file named `crustTypesBundle.json`</summary>

 ```json title="crustTypesBundle.json"
 {